-12. The Bureau is an independent agency of the United States created by the CFPA and charged with enforcing "Federal consumer financial laws."
-12 U.S.C. § 5491(a).
+15. The Bureau is an independent agency of the United States created by the CFPA and charged with enforcing "Federal consumer financial laws."12 U.S.C. § 5491(a).

-court proceedings in its own name and through its own attorneys to address violations of "Federal consumer financial law," including the CFPA and FCRA, and to secure appropriate relief for violations of those provisions.
+16. The Bureau is authorized to initiate civil actions in federal district court proceedings in its own name and through its own attorneys to address violations of "Federal consumer financial law," including the CFPA and FCRA, and to secure appropriate relief for violations of those provisions.
 12 U.S.C. §§ 5564(a)-(b), 5565.

-14. Defendant is a Delaware corporation with its principal place of
+17. Defendant is a Delaware corporation with its principal place of business in Los Angeles, California.